When the right solution doesn’t exist,

-Cando Rail & Terminal’s concept was to design a modular and scalable rail direct-to-truck terminal that could grow with Parkland’s business but the first stage would be up and running in a fraction of the usual time.
-By doing this, we were able to minimize the initial start-up costs along with the project lead time while, more importantly, not compromising on environmental protection and safety features.
+Cando Rail & Terminal’s concept was to design a modular and scalable rail direct-to-truck terminal that could grow with Parkland’s business, and the first stage would be up and running in a fraction of the usual time.
+By doing so, we were able to minimize the initial start-up costs along with the project lead time while, more importantly, not compromising on environmental protection and safety features.

-From this ground-breaking approach, we designed, financed, built and operate a rail terminal that is the most advanced facility of its kind anywhere in Canada, with added inventory control features such as RFID badges that allow for automated bill of lading control
+From this ground-breaking approach, we designed, built, and financed a rail terminal that is the most advanced facility of its kind anywhere in Canada, with added inventory control features such as RFID badges that allow for automated bill of lading control.

 In December 2015, less than 12 months after the initial concept, we moved into Phase I trial operations and were fully operational 11 months later.
 Operations and throughput continued to meet or exceed expectations which resulted in a further Phase III expansion by summer 2017.